fig-x/fig-x-data/ReadMe.md

 Jul 6, 2024 by Fumeng Yang

 This repository contains the datasets used to render [fig-x.github.io](https://github.com/fig-x/fig-x.github.io/tree/main).
 I decided to separate data from the code to lower the bar for updating, though later, it may prove to be a bad idea.
-I anticipate that everyone should know how to update the website, but we still need a webmaster to do this for checking and consistency.
+I anticipate that everyone should know how to update the website, but we may still need a webmaster to do this for checking and consistency.

 Basically, you just need to (1) look at the json and (2) add a similar entry in the json and  (3) upload images to the respective folders.
 You can pull this repo in your computer or just add information on Github.